top of page

 SUFFERING

-Zornberg notes the Hebrew word shamar (שָׁמַר) "holds a rich ambiguity."
-It means to conserve, preserve, observe.
-It can refer to guard duty.
-It also means resisting the urge to depart or leave.
-Importantly, there is also a "future movement" of the word, when shamar means moving toward realization, expectant, feeling the way toward fulfillment.
+• Importantly, there is also a "future movement" of the word, when shamar means moving toward realization, expectant, feeling the way toward fulfillment.
 For example, when Jacob hears Joseph's dreams, we read "Jacob held (shamar) the story in mind.
 He waited in expectation for when it would come true."
 In Isaiah, we read about "a nation that keeps faith (shamar)."

-Shamar is a constant attunement, a readiness to respond, a posture of aspiration, a turning toward the future and its possibilities.
+The latter means that shamar is a constant attunement, a readiness to respond, a posture of aspiration, a turning toward the future and its possibilities.
 In this sense, shamar is a liberation from fixation, rigidity, and inertia, a freedom from repetitive compulsions.
 One keeps faith in a future yet to evolve, mobilizing a larger imagination.

 Crucially, for there to be shamar there must first be tragedies, disruptions, stumbles, failures, limitations, impediments, insufficiencies, unease, stupidity, wounds, slipping on the banana peel.
 They must be lived through and cannot be evaded.
 Make space for them.
 Shamar's optimism cannot diminish their rawness.
 But shamar makes darkness and despair temporary, and it teaches that the meaning of the disruption depends on what happens next, which you control to a large extent.
 The meaning must be imaginatively sought out.